innopaolo/garys-pokedex/README.md

 - Managing the automatic rebuild process and server restarts.
 - Debugging and testing the app to ensure stability.
 - Creating modals became convoluted as I tried to separate concerns.
+- Deploying a full stack project online proved to be more trouble than I expected!

 ## Technologies Used